 In 1889, Charles John “C.J.”
-Corfe, who was born in 1843, became the first bishop of Anglican Church of Korea.
+Corfe, born in 1843, became the first bishop of the Anglican Church of Korea.
 The church was known then as Joseonjonggoseong Church of Korea.

 Construction began on Seoul Anglican Cathedral in 1922 under the direction of Rev. Mark Trollope, the third bishop of Korea.
 The architect was Arthur Dixon.

-Work was completed four years later in 1926.
-Since the Holy Communion was completed in 1890, the Anglican Church of Korea considers this the year the cathedral was founded.
+Work finished four years later in 1926.
+Since the first Holy Communion took place here in 1890, the Anglican Church of Korea considers this the year the cathedral began

-The style of the building is European Romanesque with some characteristics of Korean architecture.
-The original plan was for the cathedral to be cross shaped.
-This plan fell through due to financial problems caused by the occupation of Korea by Japan.
+The style of the building is European Romanesque, with some characteristics of Korean architecture.
+The original plan was for the cathedral to be cross-shaped.
+This plan fell through due to financial problems caused by Japan’s occupation of Korea.

 Seoul Anglican Cathedral Information